loplinlan/Dummygram/README.md

 An instagram knockoff (or something like that).

+You basically select an image that is either a png or jpeg file, and then you will notice that a progress bar will load very quickly, and after that you will see the selected image of your choice on the screen.
+Enjoy I guess.

 For Frontend stuff like animations etc. I used React and Framer Motion. (npm install framer-motion)

 For Backend stuff I used Firebase storage to store images,